 So what exactly is in my Mama’s Macro Bowl?
 Let me tell you, hopefully I can tell you before I get too hungry!

-Kale, or greens of choice I just like a heartier grain but like to message my kale, yes message, as it makes it softer!
-If you’ve never messaged your kale we need to talk!
-Seriously, leave me a message here or on social media it’s life changing!
+Kale, or greens of choice I just like a heartier grain but like to massage my kale, yes massage, as it makes it softer!
+If you’ve never massaged your kale we need to talk!
+Seriously, leave me a massage here or on social media it’s life changing!

 Kale is high in fiber, antioxidants, packed with lots of vitamins and minerals, and is anti-inflammatory.
 While some people might think kale is so 2015 I’m still over here saying Kale Yeah!

 Brown Rice, or any rice you like I just like brown rice but honestly the family likes white better unless you’re S she loves pretty much all rice but especially saffron rice.
 Yep the girl has good taste!
 Brown rice has more fiber and antioxidants, as well as a lot more important vitamins and minerals.